The Health and Economic Impacts of Menopause

 Sources: See expandable box at the end of report

 - Developing Comprehensive National Menopause Policies: Countries analyzed in this report lack comprehensive national policies around menopause.
-Governments should develop comprehensive national policies that holistically address menopause.
+Governments should develop policies that holistically address menopause.
 These policies should focus on health care access, funding dedicated research, creating workplace accommodations in the civil service, and establishing social support services for women experiencing menopause.
 A national policy framework should also outline clear goals, actions, and timelines to address gaps in menopause-related care and services.
-Moreover, menopause should be more clearly integrated into existing national policies such as national aging plans.
+Moreover, menopause should be more clearly integrated into existing national policies, such as national aging plans.

-- Reducing Stigma and Improving Education: Addressing stigma and improving education around menopause is essential for empowering women and improving their health outcomes.
-Civil society organizations play a key role in raising awareness and fostering open dialogue, while national governments also have a responsibility to integrate menopause education into public health strategies, as demonstrated by the UK’s decision to include menopause in the national sex education curriculum in 2019.
+- Reducing Stigma and Improving Education: Addressing stigma and improving education around menopause are essential for empowering women and improving their health outcomes.
+Civil society organizations play a key role in raising awareness and fostering open dialogue, while national governments also have a responsibility to integrate menopause education into public health strategies, as demonstrated by the U.K.’s decision to include menopause in the national sex education curriculum in 2019.
 Universities and medical schools need to recognize their role in addressing this gap by incorporating menopause into their curricula for health care professionals.
-Expanding continuing education and knowledge-sharing networks can help improve health care providers’ expertise and capacity to support women in perimenopause, menopause, and postmenopausal stages of life.
+Expanding continuing education and knowledge-sharing networks can help improve health care providers’ expertise and capacity to support women in perimenopausal, menopausal, and postmenopausal stages of life.
 Relatedly, raising awareness through public education can help women manage their symptoms and seek care options as needed.

 Addressing menopause across sectors will require a concerted effort from national governments, international institutions, civil society, and the private sector.
 It is an urgent step toward improving women’s overall health and well-being.
 It is also critical to supporting economic development and enabling growth.
-While life expectancy has increased globally, women often spend a significant portion of their lives in poor health, which limits their productivity at home, in the workforce, in their community, and in public life, including in positions of leadership.
-By focusing on bridging the gap during menopause, women can experience better health outcomes, reducing disability and enhancing their potential for engagement and contribution.
-Investing in menopause care is not just a health priority—it’s a crucial step toward promoting health equity and maximizing women’s economic and social contributions throughout their lives.
+If offered targeted care and support during menopause, women can experience better health outcomes, reducing disability and enhancing their potential for engagement and contribution.
+Investing in menopause care is not just a health priority—it is a crucial step toward promoting health equity and maximizing women’s economic and social contributions throughout their lives.